-Wetherby Asset Management was founded in 1990.
-The firm has 19 individual owners, 15 of whom are employees of the firm.
+Wetherby Asset Management was founded in 1990 by Debra Wetherby.
+Today, the firm has 26 individual owners, 21 of whom are employees of the firm.

 Wetherby focuses on portfolio management and wealth planning, services that it customizes to individual client needs and objectives.
 It advises its clients on a wide range of topics, including asset allocation, manager selection, cash flow analysis, tax and estate planning, intergenerational wealth transfer, impact investing, retirement planning, philanthropic planning, education funding, insurance analysis, equity ownership and stock option advice and tax efficiency.

 At Wetherby, wealth managers are typically required to have a professional license, advanced degrees or certification, such as a CFP, CPA, CFA or CPWA.

 Wetherby Asset Management takes a research-driven approach to investing.
 The firm has an in-house research team responsible for evaluating asset classes and making recommendations on investment strategies and vehicles.

 At the start of each client relationship, Wetherby does a complete assessment of the client’s financial objectives, life goals and risk tolerance.
 This assessment informs the investment approach that the firm takes on that client’s behalf.
 Wetherby typically invests its clients’ assets in no-load mutual funds or other pooled investment vehicles.
 It may also invest in individual equities, exchange-traded funds or fixed-income securities and other closed-end mutual funds.

 In certain instances, the firm may use private investment funds or other separate account vehicles that are managed by other advisors.

 Osterweis Capital Management, LLC